huaweicloud/terraform-provider-huaweicloud/docs/data-sources/apig_api.md

 * `effective_mode` - The effective mode of the backend policy.

 * `timeout` - The timeout for API requests to backend service.

-* `version` - The version of the FunctionGraph function.

 * `backend_params` - The configaiton list of the backend parameters.
   The [backend_params](#api_backend_params) structure is documented below.